Press Kit and Reader's

 complete the divine within by taming all kinesthesis thrilling to violence and

-not the loss of “enchantment,” but the loss of Christological virtues, most
+not through a loss of “enchantment,” but the loss of Christological virtues, most

 primarily that of accountability to justice.